Doctor of Management

 UCSP 815 Introduction to Library Research Skills for Doctoral Studies (0), to be taken within the first 6 credits of graduate study

 - DMGT 600 Foundations of Doctoral Study (3)

-(Complete Application is required before acceptance into DMGT 600)
+(Complete application is required before consideration for DMGT 600)

 - DMGT 800 Foundations of Management Theory (6)